rwalkbout/walkboutr/README.md

-The goal of `walkboutr` is to process GPS and accelerometry data into walking bouts. `walkboutr` will either return the original dataset along with bout labels and categories, or a summarized and de-identified dataset that can be shared for collaborations.
+The goal of `walkboutr` is to process GPS and accelerometry data into walking bouts. `walkboutr` will either return the original dataset along with bout labels and categories, or a summarized and de-identified dataset that can be shared for collaboration.

 ## Installation